-Any vehicle used to transport or launch a vessel or water conveyance on the following WMAs must have affixed to the lower corner of the driver's side rear window a boat ramp maintenance permit (for the waterbodies listed below), or a photocopy of a valid hunting, fishing or trapping license.
-Your Conservation ID number is clearly displayed; for privacy all other personal information may be blacked out.
+Any vehicle used to transport or launch a vessel or water conveyance on the following WMAs must have affixed to the lower corner of the driver's side rear window a Boat Ramp Maintenance Permit (for the waterbodies listed below), or a photocopy of a valid hunting, fishing or trapping license with your Conservation ID number clearly displayed.
+For privacy, all other personal information may be blacked out.
 The boat ramp maintenance permit fee is \$15, available from license agents or at Fish and Wildlife's Internet sales site.
 For more information see: NJFishandWildlife.com/wmaregs.htm.